Solving Dog Behavior Problems

 When does it happen?
 Does the behavior occur all the time or just some of the time?
 Is there a specific time of day or specific circumstances during which the behavior occurs?

 Are you doing something unintentionally that could contribute to the behavior?
-(Are you sure?)
+(Are you sure?
+Have someone else watch you interact with your dog - especially a knowledgeable trainer - and see if they can tell.)

 Has your dog always acted this way, or did the behavior coincide with a change of some kind in your dog’s life?